-The SDP needs to submit skills programme results to the QCTO within 21 working days from the date that the FISA was conducted.
+The SDP needs to submit skills programme results to the QCTO within 21 days.

 The assessment and moderation process must still be quality assured by the QCTO before the learners can be certificated.
-The Assessment team samples learners' evidence and looks at the tool and moderation reports.
+The Assessment team samples learners and looks at the tool and moderation reports.